IRS Audits: Your Odds and Best Strategies

 Your tax return is more likely to get plucked for examination than you think.
 Here’s what to do if it happens to you.

-An individual's chance of being audited fell 7 percent last year, according to an analysis by the Transactional Records Access Clearinghouse, based at Syracuse University.
+An individual's chance of being audited fell 7 percent in 2012 (the most recent data), according to an analysis by the Transactional Records Access Clearinghouse, based at Syracuse University.
 Roughly 1 in 100 returns were audited (think of this as the new definition of "the 1 percent").
-And the sequester might reduce the number of returns audited this year due to budget cutbacks for the Internal Revenue Service.

 (MORE: Secrets of Claiming a Home Office Deduction)